-- House Committee on Foreign Affairs
+House Committee on Foreign Affairs

-House Committee on the Judiciary
+- House Committee on the Judiciary

-Chabot was the primary sponsor of 13 bills that were enacted.
+Chabot was the primary sponsor of 20 bills that were enacted.
 The most recent include:

 - H.R.
-535: Taiwan Travel Act
+535 (115th): Taiwan Travel Act

-We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).
+We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).